 All aeronautics courses include an excursion that allows “hands on” examination of aircraft and further reinforces lesson objectives.
 Although course focus is clearly on conventional airplanes, discussion expands to other air vehicles, including airships, helicopters, UAVs, stealth, hypersonic, STOL, and micro-air vehicles.

-Practical Aeronautics offers two JET ENGINE courses:
+Practical Aeronautics offers one introductory and five advanced JET ENGINE courses: